jundalisay/superb/content/en/research/indian/farming/section-1/agriculture.md

 The fencing of all farm compounds except beauty spots may be utilized as a platform for spinach in spring and summer, and for beans in summer, the rainy season, autumn and winter.
 In the case of beauty spots, the fencing may be utilized as a platform for flower creepers.

+Farming projects should grow crops for special emergency survival.
+These include:
+- vegetables
+- pulses
+- potato
-Farming projects should also cultivate some selected items for special emergency survival.
-These include vegetables, pulses, potato and fodder for dairy cows to ensure milk production.
-All farming projects must start the production of these items immediately.
+- fodder for dairy cows to ensure milk production.

+**All farming projects must start the production of these items immediately.**

 They are the minimum items necessary for physical survival.
 These items will ensure your survival in any difficult times that may come in the future.

 ## Horticulture